 The moderator arranges a visit at a date and time convenient to both parties.

-For AS and A Level/GCSE Art and Design (current and new specifications), the moderator will contact centres once the marks are received to arrange a visit.
+For GCSE, AS and A Level Art and Design, the moderator will contact centres once the marks are received to arrange a visit.

 Instructions for arranging Physical Education internally assessed performance can be found on the Physical Education visits and filmed evidence page.